-The Centers for Medicare & Medicaid Services (CMS) is cancelling the Medicare provider agreement between Grandview and the federal government.
-Medicare payments are the primary source of revenue for nursing homes like Grandview, so loss of the CMS agreement may lead to closure of a facility.
+The Centers for Medicare & Medicaid Services (CMS) is canceling the Medicare provider agreement between Grandview and the federal government.
+Medicare payments are the primary source of revenue for nursing homes like Grandview, so the loss of the CMS agreement may lead to the closure of the facility.
 CMS has investigated the Grandview several times this year, documenting alleged health and safety violations each time.

 An August 29 letter posted by WDRB from CMS to Shanna Carver, interim administrator at Grandview, says a July 20 survey found that ‘conditions in your facility constituted immediate jeopardy to residents’ health and safety (and substandard quality of care).
 The immediate jeopardy was identified to exist as of April 6, 2018, and was considered ongoing.’

 In an August 30 termination notice, CMS says it requires facilities to meet certain health and safety standards to be certified as a Medicare provider.
 Involuntary termination of a provider agreement is generally a last resort after all other attempts to remedy the deficiencies at a facility have been exhausted.

 In this instance, the Atlanta Regional Office found that “The Grandview Nursing & Rehabilitation Facility is out of compliance with CMS basic health and safety requirements.”
 The notice says Medicare’s provider agreement will be terminated on Sept.
 16.